Why can't I use Session Manager to connect to my Amazon EC2 instance?

 Check your OS configuration

-If you turn on Run as support on your Linux instances, then you can start sessions with operating system (OS) user credentials.
-However, if the OS username doesn't exist, then you receive the following error message:
+If you activate Run As support on your Linux instances, then you can start sessions with operating system (OS) user credentials.
+However, if the OS username doesn't exist, then Session Manager returns the following error message:

 To resolve this issue, make sure that you use the correct default username for your OS, or the custom username is accurate.